AlbertBS2/Predict-Bikes-Availability/readme.md

 ## Abstract

-This project explores different machine learning models for predicting whether there will be a low or high demand on shared bicycles in Washington DC.
-The explored models include Logistic Regression, K-nearest neighbors, Random forest, XGBoost and CatBoost.
-Hyperparameter tuning was done on all the models and after evaluating them on a validation-set with recall as focus metric.
-Finally, the random forest model was selected to be used in production.
+This project is a production-ready machine learning system for predicting whether public shared bicycle demand in Washington DC will be low or high.
+It implements a full ML lifecycle, from exploratory data analysis, feature engineering, and model experimentation to deployment and real-time inference.
+Five ML algorithms were tested, with Random Forest selected for production based on recall performance.
+The system includes a FastAPI to deploy the model for inference service, a visual Streamlit frontend, and Dockerized architecture for reproducible multi-service deployment.

 ##
 ![GIF](demo.gif)